 DU has partnerships with approximately 150 study abroad programs and universities around the world.
 Programs are categorized as Foundational, Language, Specialized or Exchange.
 Applicants to Exchange programs must plan to study abroad for an academic year.
 Applicants to Foundational, Specialized or Language programs may only apply for one term, though in limited cases students may be permitted to extend to an academic year after the program has begun.

 Foundational programs are primarily direct relationships with English-speaking universities (usually in English-speaking countries).
 These programs will have a minimum GPA of 2.5 or higher, dependent on the host university's requirements.
-DU students will be assured of a placement on a Foundational program, provided that they fulfill requirements and are approved by the host institution.
+In most cases, DU students will be assured of a placement on a Foundational program, provided that they fulfill requirements and are approved by the host institution.
 Click here for a list of foundational programs.

 Language programs are those in which students generally take six quarter credits or more of language credit.
 These programs will also have a minimum GPA of 2.5 or higher.
 If the language is taught at DU, students will be required to have completed DU's language requirement prior to participation on the program (many programs/host universities will have higher language requirements).
-If the language is not taught at DU, students will be encouraged to begin language study through our Center for World Languages and Cultures prior to study abroad.
+If the language is not taught at DU, students will be encouraged when possible to begin language study either independently or through our Center for World Languages and Cultures prior to study abroad.

 Exchanges are our reciprocal relationships with universities around the world, and students who participate on exchanges will be required to study abroad for an academic year.